mongodb/docs/source/includes/list-table-cluster-http-response.rst

        volume.
 You can add capacity by increasing this number, up to a maximum possible value of ``4096`` (i.e., 4 TB).

        Each instance size has its own default value.
+To view default
+       values:

-To view default values: open the |service| web interface; click the button to add a new cluster; view the available default sizes; close the window without saving changes.
+       1. Open the |service| web interface.
+       #.
+Click the button to add a new cluster.
+       #.
+View the available default sizes.
+       #.
+Close the window without saving changes.

    * - ``encryptionAtRestProvider``
      - string